kailash-manasarovar/statement/docs/timeline/2022/july.md

 - One hot Saturday, I spend the whole day walking around the island.
 - On one of the northern beaches, I notice a small piece of jet on the sand.
 I pick it up.
 - I try to snap it.
 It snaps into two.
-- I discard the pieces back into the sand and walk off.
+- I discard the pieces back onto the sand, and walk off.
 - I take a few steps down the beach and something stops me as I realize I just broke a stone into two with my bare hands.
 I decide to go back and look for the pieces.
 - I find them.